politrons/Akka-Features/CloudState/README.md

     kubectl create namespace cloudstate
     ```

-* Add service description in yaml file
+* Download cloudstate.yaml yaml file that you can find [here](https://github.com/cloudstateio/cloudstate/tags)

 * Add in the yaml file your service to be deployed